apurvasijaria/R-for-data-science/README.md

 # R-for-data-science
-Documentation of R modules that I personally find useful for Data Science projects
+Documentation of R modules that I find useful for Data Science projects